VEIP Frequently Asked Questions

 How do I know when my vehicle needs to be inspected?

-Vehicles are required to be inspected every two (2) years.
-The Vehicle Emissions Inspection Program (VEIP) will notify you by e-mail 11 weeks prior to your vehicles due date, providing your correct email address is on file with MDOT MVA.
-Otherwise, you will be notified via U.S. mail approximately 6-8 weeks prior to your due date.
+• The Vehicle Emissions Inspection Program (VEIP) will notify you by email 8 weeks prior to your vehicles due date with a 2-week reminder email, providing your correct email address is on file with MDOT MVA.
+Otherwise, you will be notified via U.S. mail approximately 6-8 weeks prior to your emissions due date.

 Do I have to receive a VEIP inspection notice in order to have my vehicle inspected?